markbaaijens/rpmusicserver/README.md

 * (or) on the Squeezebox-device itself (all except Duet which has no physical interface)

 ## Update RPMS
-Update your RPMS-server by the web-interface:
+Update your RPMS-server by the web-interface, on the Home-page under Version.
+If the update-button is active, you can  Click on it to update rpms.

-* Under Version, click on the Update-button
+You can also opt to update through ssh on rpms:
+* `ssh pi@rpms`
+* `sudo update-rpms`

 Note: update is disabled when there is no newer version found.